threefoldfoundation/info_sdk/src/tokens/getting_on_stellar.md

 ## How to buy TFTs

-Trading capabilities are not yet available in the 3Bot Connect App, but there is a growing number of options on how you could buy and sell TFTs:
+Trading capabilities are not yet available in the ThreeFold Connect App, but there is a growing number of options on how you could buy and sell TFTs:

 ### Centralized exchanges